fa15073/big/start.md

 ```

 Do you understand the words?
-  Now that you are becoming more and more involved in these
-ten words, find out if they can make an immediate, appeal to your
-understanding.
-Here are ten questions—can you indicate, quickly,
+  Now that you are becoming more and more involved in these ten words, find out if they can make an immediate, appeal to your understanding.
+Here are ten questions—can you indicate, quickly, and without reference to any previous definitions, whether the correct answer to each of these questions is yes or no?

-[//]: # "p 32"
+1.
+2.
+3.
+4.
+5.
+6.
+7.
+8.
+9.
+10.
+Is an egoist selfish?
+Is modesty one of the characteristics of
+the egotist?
+Is an altruist selfish?
+Does an introvert pay much attention to
+himself?
+Does an extrovert prefer solitude to
+companionship?
+Are most normal people ambiverts?
+Does a misanthrope like people?
+Does a misogynist enjoy the company
+of women?
+Does an ascetic lead a life of luxury?
+Does a misogamist try to avoid
+marriage?
+YES
+YES
+YEs
+YES
+YES
+YES
+YES
+YES
+YES
+YES
+NO
+NO
+NO
+NO
+NO
+NO
+NO
+NO
+NO
+NO
+KEY: I—yes, 2—no, 3—no, 4—yes, 5—no, 6—yes, 7—no, 8—no, 9—no,
+10—yes
+Can you recall the words?
+You have thus far reinforced your learning by saying the words
+aloud, by matching them to their definitions, and by responding to
+meaning when they were used in context.
+Can you recall each word, now, without further reference to
+previous material?
+And can you spell it correctly?
+1.
+2.
+3.
+4.
+5.
+Who lives a lonely, austere
+life?
+Whose interests are turned
+outward?
+Who is supremely selfish?
+Who hates people?
+Whose interests are turned
+both inward and outward?
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MjAzOTI5MzAsMTY2NDM1OTAwNSw2Mz
-U1MjE2NDgsMTcwMDkwMzU4MSwxNjM0OTY0MjA2LDIwODIyOTk5
-MjJdfQ==
+eyJoaXN0b3J5IjpbLTYxMzczNjc3MiwtMTUyMDM5MjkzMCwxNj
+Y0MzU5MDA1LDYzNTUyMTY0OCwxNzAwOTAzNTgxLDE2MzQ5NjQy
+MDYsMjA4MjI5OTkyMl19
 -->